Xerox drawn into duplicative Japanese fight

 Maybe threatening to throw all that away is just a tactic to preserve an arrangement that’s advantageous to Canon.
 It could also, however, reflect a distaste for the kind of distracting, public spat that Xerox had with Fujifilm.
 Whether Xerox likes it or not – and whether there is a cheaper vendor to be found – strong relationships matter in corporate Japan and beyond.
 It should be little surprise that hard-nosed tactics invite copycat responses.

-This article has been corrected to change the job title to chairman in second paragraph.
+Corrects Canon chief executive’s name to Mitarai throughout and HP job title to chairman in second paragraph.

 Reuters Breakingviews is the world's leading source of agenda-setting financial insight.
 As the Reuters brand for financial commentary, we dissect the big business and economic stories as they break around the world every day.
 A global team of about 30 correspondents in New York, London, Hong Kong and other major cities provides expert analysis in real time.